This page contains affiliate links. Please read our disclosure for more info.

 The owners also run Urban Oyster Bar, one of the most popular restaurants in Nelson with locals, but as vegetarians we skipped it.

 Details: 296 Trafalgar Street.
-Open Tues 3pm till midnight, Wed-Sat 11am till midnight.
+Open Tues-Wed 3pm till late, Thurs-Sat 11am till close.
 Closed Sundays and Mondays.
 Bookings are recommended (they take reservations for 6pm and 8pm), but some seating is unreserved.

 Website: Harry’s Hawker House